pbcoady/uno-assistant-AI/README.md

 # UNO Assistant AI Tool
-# IMGD4100 - TermProject
-## Esteban Aranda, Coady Parker, Treksh Marwaha
+## Esteban Aranda, Parker Coady, Treksh Marwaha

 For convenience, the source code is attached.
 Do try running the project to see it in action for yourself!